 Winston Churchill said it best: “Success is not final, failure is not fatal.
 It is the courage to continue that counts”.

-What we cannot seem to grasp on some level is that failure, in of itself, is not fatal.
-It’s merely a fumble, and although it may come along with a penalty, you generally aren’t kicked off the team when you drop the ball.
-You may not make MVP, you may need to rethink your passing game, but surely you will get back on the field again for another go at it.
+Failure, in of itself, is not fatal.
+It’s merely a fumble, and although it may come with a penalty, you generally aren’t kicked off the team for dropping the ball.
+You might not make MVP, you may need to rethink your passing game, but surely you will get back on the field for another go at it.

 So it is with success.
 Many successful people feel as if they have arrived.
-They worked hard, achieved milestones, created legacies and became great philanthropists.
-It is as if their paper would have been graded with an A++, but it still isn’t final.
-Life can, and has, thrown many a sure footed man off course in the blink of an eye.
-Sweeping fires across hundreds of thousands of acres of some of the countries most prestigious areas have taken lives, homes, and affluence right out of play.
-This is just one frightening example.
+They worked hard, achieved milestones, created legacies, or became great philanthropists.
+On paper, they have a grade of A++, but it still isn’t final.
+Life can, and has, thrown many a sure-footed person off course in the blink of an eye.

-Developing the skill to encourage yourself, and remind yourself, that your failures and fumbles are not fatal turns them into a learning experience for the next time around.
+Developing the skills to encourage yourself, and remind yourself, that your failures and fumbles are not fatal turns them into learning experiences and valuable content for life’s playbook.